Quantum quenches across continuous and first-order quantum transitions in one-dimensional quantum Ising models: Introduction

 independently of $g_i$.
 Nonanalytic behaviors around $g_c$ have also been observed in the long-time behavior of the longitudinal magnetization following QQs from an initially ordered state---corresponding to the ground state at large $h$---when the post-QQ evolution is governed by the Ising Hamiltonian with $h=0$.
 However, these nonanalyticities at $g_c$ seem to be related to the specific spectral properties of the post-QQ Hamiltonian in the absence of a longitudinal field, which can be mapped onto a quadratic fermionic Hamiltonian (see, e.g., Ref.~\cite{Sachdev-book}).

 In this paper we rather consider QQs of the longitudinal field $h$, focusing on regimes where the spectrum of the post-QQ Hamiltonian is chaotic.
 We investigate several features of the resulting out-of-equilibrium dynamics for various values of the transverse field $g$, observing different qualitative behaviors for $g >g_c$ (QQ in the disordered phase), for $g= g_c$ (QQ across the CQT), and for $g<g_c$ (QQ across the FOQT line).
-To this end, we present a detailed analysis of the spectrum and of several observable in the diagonal ensemble for lattice sizes up to $L=20$---these calculations require the exact diagonalization of the Hamiltonian.
-As for the post-QQ evolution of the system, we are able to obtain results for significantly longer chains, up to $L=28$, and for quite long times, by using Lanczos methods followed by a fourth-order Runge-Kutta integration of the post-QQ unitary dynamics.
-Depending on the values of the parameters $g$ and $h$, these times may reach several hundreds (in units of $\hbar/J$).
-To access such chain sizes and times, it is crucial to project onto the zero-momentum Hilbert subspace~\cite{PRV-25,Sandvik-10}.
+To this end, we present a detailed analysis of the spectrum and of several observables in the diagonal ensemble for lattice sizes up to $L=20$---these calculations require exact diagonalization of the Hamiltonian.
+As for the post-QQ evolution of the system, we are able to obtain exact results for significantly longer chains, up to $L=28$, and for quite long times, by using Lanczos methods followed by a fourth-order Runge-Kutta integration of the post-QQ unitary dynamics (the time step can be adjusted to achieve accuracies of the order of machine precision).
+Depending on the values of the parameters $g$ and $h$, these times may reach several hundreds (in units of $\hbar/J$) and be sufficient to achieve the thermodynamic-limit behavior.
+To access such chain sizes and times, it is crucial to exploit the symmetries of the system, projecting onto the zero-momentum Hilbert subspace~\cite{PRV-25,Sandvik-10}. \footnote{There are other numerical methods, such as tensor-network techniques (e.g., the iTEBD algorithm operating on an infinite matrix-product-state representation of the system wave function) that can be used to assess the post-QQ evolution directly in the thermodynamic limit.
+The caveat is that reachable times are limited by entanglement growth [particularly in highly entangling dynamics, where simulations can be typically considered reliable up to times $t=O(10^1)$ in units of the characteristic energy scale]---see, e.g., Refs.~\cite{DMCF-06, KLA-07, MWNM-07, BCH-11, FCEC-14, CKT-16, KCTC-17, LSKC-21}.
+One would thus need to carefully scrutinize the effects of a finite truncation of the bond links of the various tensors, rather than controlling finite-size effects.
+Our approach is complementary to these methods and turns out to be particulatly useful for hard QQs crossing quantum transitions, such as those considered here. }

 The paper is organized as follows.
 In Sec.~\ref{model} we introduce the quantum Ising-chain Hamiltonian of interest, together with the QQ protocols considered and all the quantities addressed throughout the work.
 Section~\ref{prelspe} presents an analysis of the spectral properties of the system as a function of $g$ and $h$, within the zero-momentum sector.
 In Sec.~\ref{softqu}, we focus on soft QQs across the CQT and FOQTs of the Ising chain.
 The remaining sections~\ref{disphase}, \ref{ququcqt}, and \ref{ququfoqt} contain a detailed numerical study of the dynamics of the system following hard QQs of the longitudinal field $h$, respectively within the disordered phase ($g>g_c$), across the CQT ($g=g_c$), and across FOQTs ($g<g_c$).
 In Sec.~\ref{conclu} we summarize the results and draw our conclusions.
 Finally, in the Appendix we present some results for a QQ in the presence of oppositely fixed boundary conditions in the small-$g$ and small-$h$ regime, in which the one-kink approximation holds.